rosflight/rosflight_firmware/docs/developer-guide/writing-documentation.md

 # Writing Documentation

-All documentation for the entire ROSflight stack (both firmware and ROS code) belongs in this "ReadTheDocs" webpage.
-Here I will explain quickly how to build the documentation on your own local computer so you can view changes as you write and contribute to the documentation.
+All documentation for the entire ROSflight stack (both firmware and ROS code) belongs in this "MkDocs" webpage.
+This guide explains how to build the documentation on your own local computer so you can view changes as you write and contribute to the documentation.

-## Install mkdocs and latex support
+## Install mkdocs and LaTeX support

 This is easy: